codicide/narq/docs/index.rst

 As per the example sets can be used to run at multiple of the given unit.

-Note that ``second`` defaults to ``0`` so you don't in inadvertently run jobs every second and ``microsecond`` defaults to ``123456`` so you don't inadvertently run jobs every microsecond and so *arq* avoids enqueuing jobs at the top of a second when the world is generally slightly busier.
+Note that ``second`` defaults to ``0`` so you don't in inadvertently run jobs every second and ``microsecond`` defaults to ``123456`` so you don't inadvertently run jobs every microsecond and so *narq* avoids enqueuing jobs at the top of a second when the world is generally slightly busier.

 Custom job serializers
 ......................

-By default, *arq* will use the built-in ``pickle`` module to serialize and deserialize jobs.
+By default, *narq* will use the built-in ``pickle`` module to serialize and deserialize jobs.
 If you wish to use an alternative serialization methods, you can do so by specifying them when creating the connection pool and the worker settings.
 A serializer function takes a Python object and returns a binary representation encoded in a ``bytes`` object.
 A deserializer function, on the other hand, creates Python objects out of